google/ExoPlayer/faqs.md

 [issue tracker][], including details of the container format and a test stream.
 Please search for an existing feature request before submitting a new one.

+#### How can I tell when playback moves to the next item in a playlist? ####

+When playback moves from one item to the next, `EventListener.onPositionDiscontinuity` will be called with `reason = Player.DISCONTINUITY_REASON_PERIOD_TRANSITION`.

+In the case of dynamic playlists, the item being played may also change due to a change to the playlist (e.g. if items are added, moved, or removed).
+In this case `EventListener.onTimelineChanged` will be called with `reason = Player.TIMELINE_CHANGE_REASON_DYNAMIC`.

+In both cases, when your application code receives the event, you can query the player to determine which item in the playlist is now being played.
+This can be done using methods such as `Player.getCurrentWindowIndex` and `Player.getCurrentTag`.

 #### How can I query whether the stream being played is a live stream? ####

 You can query ExoPlayer's [isCurrentWindowDynamic][] method.
 A dynamic window